tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/03_transfer.rst

 [CELLMATE]_

-    |HERO| mate; quick.
+    |INMATE| mate; quick.
 Take these keys.
 The address is on the
     label.
 Keep them out of sight.

 [NARRATOR]_